hbonnavaud/sciborg/Readme.md

 Feel free to open an issue on any subject and any question.
 The code in `agents/`, `environments/` and `utils/` aim to be implemented in order to be as much **easy to use** as possiple.
 If you have any idea about how to improve it, feel free to open an issue or to contact me, I will be glad to discuss about it and modify the code in consequence.

-PRs for new agents and new environments are highly welcome.
+PRs for new agents and new environments are highly welcome (Fork + pull request only!).